Company logo | Codica

 • Customers can easily understand this pricing model for SaaS.

-• Having one clearly-defined product gives you more time for marketing and promotion.
+• Having one clearly defined product gives you more time for marketing and promotion.

-• Brand-new SaaS startups can use this model to stand out from the established competitors with complicated and tricky revenue strategies.
+• Brand-new SaaS startups can use this model to stand out from established competitors with complicated and tricky revenue strategies.

 Cons